 Come and discover our collection in Am Fasgadh with one of our knowledgeable tour guides.
-Tours last approx. an hour and cost £5 per person (children go free) You can book in person at the museum, call 01540 673551 or e-mail [email protected]
+Tours last approx. an hour and cost £5 per person (no charge for children) You can book in person at the museum, call 01540 673551 or e-mail [email protected]

 ‘Am Fasgadh’ is the Museum’s collection facility incorporating collections storage and conservation; resources including collections study and research library; administration including offices and meeting spaces.
 Its primary function is to house the Museum’s core collections numbering approx. 12,000 items.
 Tours will take you around the main collection store, whilst access to other parts of the building is by appointment.